Pottstown Municipal Airport

 Pottstown Municipal Airport (FAA LID: N47) is a public use airport located in Montgomery County, Pennsylvania, United States.
 It is owned by the Borough of Pottstown and located two nautical miles (3.7 km) northwest of Pottstown's central business district.

 Witmer's Aircraft Service offered a full suite of aircraft maintenance and repair services.
 Founded in 1992, Witmer's Aircraft Service was based at N47 for more than 10 years.
 Witmer's service is now operated by Pasquale Aviation.

 History

+20th century

-In 1946 John Basco and Charles Novack purchased the land now occupied by the airport.
+In 1946, John Basco and Charles Novack purchased the land now occupied by the airport.
 Construction of the buildings began a year later, in 1947, and an Open House was held on September 26, 1948.
 The airport was originally referred to as Stowe Airport or Basco's Airport.
 A 2700 ft-long runway was built in 1961, and a parallel taxiway was built in 1965.
 During the 1980s a business park was added.

+21st century

 As part of the federal Airport Improvement Program, the airport began multiple projects over the last few years.
-In 2003 a new hangar was completed.
+In 2003, as part of these initiatives, a new hangar was completed.
 The fuel farm tanks were refinished in December 2005.
 The apron and taxiway was repaved in the spring of 2007.